Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

 	RATING,
 	TYPE

---6--Find Content Added in the Last 5 Years
+--8--Find Content Added in the Last 5 Years?

 SELECT
 	*
 FROM